melroy89/gitlab-deployer/README.md

 Start the container using: `docker compose up` or start in the background using: `docker compose up -d`.
 _Note:_ If you installed Docker Compose manually, the script name is `docker-compose` instead of `docker compose`.

-Be sure your `/folder/to/deploy` on your host system has the correct permissions, the Docker container is running user `node`, which has UID: 1000 with GID: 1000.
+Be sure your `./dest` destination folder on your host system is created and has the **correct permissions**, which has UID: 1000 and GID: 1000: `sudo chown 1000:1000 -R ./dest/`

 Otherwise the GitLab Artifact Deployer is unable to extract the downloaded artifact archive to your system.

 ---